-- (i) Have a mission that specifically expresses a desire to serve atrisk students or students with disabilities requiring high levels of support, and - (ii) Serve grades that fall within the traditional PK-12 system with the goal of students earning a DC high school diploma.
-This framework is tailored to allow schools and the public to get a more accurate picture of their success in achieving growth for atrisk students.
+- (i) Have a mission that specifically expresses a desire to serve at-risk students or students with disabilities requiring high levels of support, and - (ii) Serve grades that fall within the traditional PK-12 system with the goal of students earning a DC high school diploma.
+This framework is tailored to allow schools and the public to get a more accurate picture of their success in achieving growth for at-risk students.

 DC PCSB also supports schools by working with other DC agencies to secure additional resources that can prove useful in serving at-risk students, particularly school nurses and mental health professionals.
-Currently, 87 of the 118 (74%) public charter school campuses are served by a school nurse -- a 2% decrease over last year.
-Of the 87 campuses with a nurse, ten have a private nurse.
+Currently, 90 of the 120 public charter school campuses are served by a school nurse.
+Of those, nine campuses have a private nurse, and the school is picking up the cost.

-There are 22 public charter schools with mental health clinicians.
+There are 22 public charter schools with DBH assigned mental health clinicians.
 Many more DC public charter schools would benefit greatly from the presence of these clinicians.
 The disparity in the provision of mental health services in public charter schools compared with DCPS is a source of considerable concern to DC PCSB.